WordPress Plugins For Managing WordPress Post Revisions

 WP-Optimize Plugin For WordPress - Settings Page

-WP-Sweep allows you to clean up orphaned, unused, and duplicated data in your database, including revisions.
+WP-Sweep lets you clean up duplicated, orphaned, and unused data in your database, including post revisions.
 This plugin cleans up:

 • Auto drafts